meilisearch/documentation/learn/cookbooks/docker.md

   getmeili/meilisearch:v0.28
 ```

-### Passing instance options
+### Configure Meilisearch

 Meilisearch accepts a number of instance options during launch.
 You can configure instance options in two ways: environment variables and CLI arguments.
+Some options are only available as CLI arguments—[consult our configuration reference for an exhaustive list](/learn/configuration/instance_options.md).

 #### Passing instance options with environment variables

-To pass environment variables to Docker, you must use the `-e` argument.
+To pass environment variables to Docker, you must pass the `-e` argument to `docker run`.
 The example below launches Meilisearch with a master key:

 ```sh
 docker run -it --rm \